Until Tuesday evening: For every two identical hedge shrubs you buy, the third one is free!

 • Hardiness +8°C

-The Thunbergia, more poetically known as “Black-eyed Susan” or also “Eye of Susan” or “Zanzibar Smile”, is a climbing and voluble plant from the Acanthaceae family, native to the tropical regions of East and Southern Africa, Madagascar, and India.
-In its natural state, it grows in forests, on rocky walls, winding around trees or bushes.
+Thunbergia, more poetically known as “Black-eyed Susan” or also “Eye of Susan” or “Zanzibar Smile,” is a climbing and voluble plant from the Acanthaceae family, native to the tropical regions of East and Southern Africa, Madagascar, and India.
+In its natural state, it grows in forests, on rocky walls, wrapping around trees or bushes.

 It has naturalised in many countries including Australia, Haiti, and Florida, where it is considered an invasive perennial.

-From its tropical and subtropical origins, it retains a certain sensitivity to cold (hardiness between 10 and 8°C), and is grown as an annual or kept protected from frost in winter in our climates.
+From its tropical and subtropical origins, it retains a certain sensitivity (hardiness between 10 and 8°C), and is grown as an annual or kept protected from frost in winter in our climates.

-The genus Thunbergia includes about 100 annual or perennial species with evergreen foliage, climbing or bushy, including Thunbergia alata with orange to yellow flowers and Thunbergia grandiflora (or Bengal Trumpet) with dark blue flowers, which are the most commonly cultivated.
+The genus Thunbergia comprises about 100 annual or perennial species with evergreen foliage, climbing or bushy, including Thunbergia alata with orange to yellow flowers and Thunbergia grandiflora (or Bengal Trumpet) with dark blue flowers, which are the most commonly cultivated.
 The latter comes in several cultivars, including Thunbergia grandiflora ‘Alba’ with white flowers.
-Less commonly, Thunbergia erecta can be found, a bushy species with blue-violet flowers and a yellow throat, or T. gibsonii with bright orange flowers.
+Less commonly, Thunbergia erecta is a bushy species with blue-violet flowers and a yellow throat, or T. gibsonii with bright orange flowers.

 black-eyed Susan